takanuva15/forbes-takehometest/README.md

 # Note: words with digits or punctuation besides ' or - will be ignored.
 I coded this logic on the idea that it
 # wouldn't make sense to autocorrect something like "200" to "20".
 This could be re-implemented easily by changing
 # the validation to allow digits.
+# In addition, for words that don't meet the digit/punctuation validation checks, currently I silently ignore them and
+# proceed with the next word.
+I did this to match the ApiSpec given, where we should process all valid words and only
+# return response 200 if the entry is a duplicate.
+This could be better-handled in the future by returning a 400
+# immediately if any of the words were invalid, and then returning response 200 only if all words are valid and some
+# are duplicates.
 curl -i http://localhost:8080/dictionary -H "Content-Type: application/json" -d @sample_dict_add.json
 curl -i http://localhost:8080/dictionary -H "Content-Type: application/json" -d "{\"dictionary\": {\"add\": [\"cat\", \"bat\"]}}"